Tapa Thursdays: the Best Ice Cream Shops in Seville

 Seville ice cream

 There’s no shortage of heladerías in the Andalusian capital, and the golosa in me loves that I could walk into any convenience store, tobacco stand or restaurant and find a popsicle or drumstick.
-As the kid who ate ice cream for breakfast in high school, however, not just anything will do.
+As the kid who ate ice cream for breakfast in high school, however, not just anything will do – and especially not the chains popping up in the touristic hotspots.

 ice cream at La Fiorentina Seville